yoshi3689/discourse-announcement-section/README.md

 ## functionality

-1. edit contents for the announcement in the component setting
+1. edit announcement contents in the component setting
 2. transition from one announcement item to another on arrow click or dot click